Mariusmivw/vscode-42-norminette-3-highlighter/README.md

   src="https://raw.githubusercontent.com/thijsdejong/vscode-codam-norminette/master/codam.png"
   width=128>

-# Codam Header for VSCode
+# Codam Norminette for VSCode

 This extension provides is a Norminette decorator for Codam in VSCode